Venkatkyun/AshaSetu/README.md

 That project, Improves reliability, accessibility, and efficiency of rural healthcare delivery, directly supporting Digital Health Mission and community health empowerment.

 I'm Neha Borkar..
-Ashusetu is a digital platform by AICTE (All India Council for Technical Education).It connects students, alumni, and institutions on a single platform.
+AshaSetu is a mobile-based app designed for ASHA workers (Accredited Social Health Activists).Focused on low-internet connectivity regions to ensure accessibility.